Precision tests of bulk entanglement: $AdS_3$ vectors: Entanglement entropy of spin-1 excited states in CFT

 Note that the map (\ref{holmap}) takes each copy of the cylinder to a wedge on the uniformized plane.
 Similarly the $\hat w(\hat z) $ is given by

 This takes the operator ${\cal O }^*$ placed at $t\rightarrow +\infty$ on the branched cylinder to a wedge on the plane.
 The position on the $k$-th wedge is given by

-From (\ref{wkloc}) and (\ref{hatwkloc}), we see that the operators on a given wedge is on the unit circle, separated by an arc distance of $2\pi x$.
+From (\ref{wkloc}) and (\ref{hatwkloc}), we see that the operators on a given wedge are on the unit circle, separated by an arc distance of $2\pi x$.
 The norm $\langle {\cal O} | {\cal O} \rangle$ used to normalize the correlator in (\ref{2nptfn}), can be obtained, by taking the $2$-point function of ${\cal O }$ and ${\cal O}^*$ on the plane using the maps in (\ref{holmap}), (\ref{aholmap}) but with $n =1$.

-$2n$-point function of arbitrary operators in a CFT are usually not known.
-However a short interval expansion can be set up.
-The leading contribution in the short distance expansion are given by factorising the $2n$-point functions as products of $n$ 2-point functions on the same wedge.
-The sub-leading contribution is given by all possible factorisations of the the $2n$-point function as a $4$ point function together with products of $n-2$, 2-point functions on the same wedge.
-For more details of the replica method, the maps and the resulting calculations please see \cite{Chowdhury:2021qja,Chowdhury:2024fpd}.
+The $2n$-point functions of arbitrary operators in a CFT are generally unknown.
+However, a short interval expansion can be set up.
+The leading contribution to the short-distance expansion is given by factorizing the $2n$-point functions as products of $n$ 2-point functions on the same wedge.
+The sub-leading contribution is given by all possible factorizations of the the $2n$-point function as a $4$-point function together with products of $n-2$, 2-point functions on the same wedge.
+For more details of the replica method, the maps and the resulting calculations, please see \cite{Chowdhury:2021qja,Chowdhury:2024fpd}.

 Adding up the leading and sub-leading contributions systematically, the result for the single interval entanglement entropy for a primary of weight $(h, \bar h)$ is given by